 Committee members serve one-year terms at the discretion of the NTCA Board, and appointments are made from a cross section of members to ensure that the association benefits from the involvement of a diverse group of insights and perspectives.
-Membership on 11 committees and one task force is open to directors, managers and employees of member systems, and associate members are eligible to serve on committees other than the Industry and Regulatory Policy, Competitive and Advanced Services, and Government Affairs Committees.
+Membership on the 11 committees and one task force is open to directors, managers and employees of member systems, and associate members are eligible to serve on committees other than the Industry and Regulatory Policy, Competitive and Advanced Services, and Government Affairs Committees.
 Associate members are eligible to serve on the Associate Member Task Force reporting to the Industry and Regulatory Policy Committee.
 Attorneys for member companies are eligible to serve on the Legal Committee.

 Committee members appointed to at-large seats serve one-year terms at the Board’s discretion, and are expected to attend all committee meetings and fully participate in all committee proceedings.
 Committee members appointed to regional seats serve two-year terms.